Make sure this part fits

 Q:

-What's the next step after removing the pinion nut for the 1989 Chevrolet C1500?
+What is the next step after securing the 2008 Chevrolet Colorado on jackstands?
 Posted by Customer

 A: